OliverStone01/Studying-SecurityPlus/Professor-Messer-Notes/module-2/Impersonation.md

 ### Notes

-Impersonation is when the attacker protends to be something/someone they are not.
+Impersonation is when the attacker pretends to be something/someone they are not.

-Identity fraud is when the attacker protends to be you to steal information or register something under your are.
+Identity fraud is when the attacker pretends to be you to steal information or register something under your are.

 Remeber:
 - Never volunteer information